joeflintham/rbac/readme.md

 Edit config.php to reflect the database / credentials you used above.
 If you don't have CLI access to mysql, consider changing your host.

 Now create a temporary php script to intialise the database (there is one included in the package, 'index.php', which should be removed after use).
-Assuming your php script is called 'setup.php', point your browser at:
+Assuming your php script is called 'index.php', point your browser at:

 <pre>